News and updates from ENCOUNTER

 Hunting and the Country House, Interdisciplinary Online Research Seminar

 The research seminar will shed new light on hunting and the country house from four different angles: Marcus Koehler (Dresden) studies hunting lodges from an architectural perspective and in the very long run.
 Abigail Green (Oxford) and Tom Stammers (Durham) take a close look at Jewish country house owners and their hunting habits.
-Daniel Menning (Tübingen) investigates economic logics at play when it came to killing animals.
-Finally, Amy Freund (Dallas), though her participation is not yet fully confirmed, is an art historian, focusing on hunting in paintings.
+Amy Freund (Dallas), is an art historian, focusing on hunting in paintings.
+Finally, Daniel Menning (Tübingen) investigates economic logics at play when it came to killing animals.

 19 October, 15-16.30 CEST